 Mathematics Specialist is an ATAR course, which provides opportunities, beyond those presented in the ATAR Mathematics Methods subject, to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.
-The ATAR Mathematics Specialist subject contains topics in functions and calculus that build on and deepen the ideas presented in the ATAR Mathematics
+The ATAR

 Important Note:

 Mathematics Specialist must be studied in conjunction with Mathematics Methods.